Philipp Haller and Stephen Tu

 unique to the JVM instance on which the remote actor is executed.
 A

-remote actor identified with name 'myActor
+remote actor identified with name 'myActor can be created as follows.

 class MyActor extends Actor {